Locality Optimized Unstructured Mesh Algorithms on GPUs

-To increase data reuse within a block is equivalent to decreasing data shared \emph{between} the blocks, more specifically, to decrease the number of times the same data is loaded in different blocks.
-(With the sharing approach, data needs to be loaded only once per block.)
-So the task is to partition the elements into blocks of approximately the same size in such a way that when these blocks are assigned to CUDA thread blocks, the common data used (loaded into shared memory) by different blocks is minimised.
+To increase data reuse within a block is equivalent to decreasing data shared \emph{between} the blocks, more specifically, to decrease the number of times the same data is loaded in different blocks (see Figure~\ref{fig:unstructured_part}).
+With the shared memory approach, data needs to be loaded only once per block.
+So the task is to partition the elements into blocks of approximately the same size in such a way that when these blocks are assigned to CUDA thread blocks, the common data used (loaded into shared memory) by different blocks is minimized.

-Let $G_M$ be a graph constructed from the original mapping, where the points are the threads, and there is an edge between them if and only if they access the same data, and let $P_{G_M} = \{B_1, \ldots, B_n\}$ be a partition of this graph with $n$ blocks.
-This works even with multiple mappings.